jhpyle/docassemble/_docs/objects.md

 The `PeriodicFinancialList` uses the following attributes:

 * `gathering`: a boolean value that is initialized to `False`.
-Set this to `True` when your process of initializing the elements of the list is ongoing and will span multiple questions.
+Set this to `True` when your process of initializing the items of the list is ongoing and will span multiple questions.
 * `gathered`: a boolean value that is initially undefined.
-Set this to `True` when you have finished gathering all of the elements.
+Set this to `True` when you have finished gathering all of the items.

 The `PeriodicFinancialList` has three methods: